-No bibliographic standards yet exist within RDF/XML.
-However, the Object Management Group has published the Bibliographic Query Service Specification13.
-The DSLSRBibObjects Module from this specification presents an excellent general data model for bibliographic references.
-The CellML development team recommends an RDF serialization of this data model (henceforth referred to as the "BQS data model") described in detail in Section 514.
+No bibliographic standards exist within RDF/XML at the time of writing.
+However, the Object Management Group has published the Bibliographic Query Service Specification12.
+The DsLSRBibObjects Module from this specification presents an excellent general data model for bibliographic references.
+The CellML development team recommends an RDF serialization of this data model (henceforth referred to as the "BQS data model") described in detail in Section 513 of this document.
 BQS metadata is designated by the namespace prefix bqs in this specification.